zarr-developers/zarr-python/docs/user-guide/extending.rst

 the codecs from ``numcodecs`` are prefixed with ``numcodecs.``, e.g. ``numcodecs.delta``.

 .. note::
-    Note that the extension mechanism for the Zarr specification version 3 is still under development.
+    Note that the extension mechanism for the Zarr version 3 is still under development.
     Requirements for custom codecs including the choice of codec identifiers might change in the future.

 It is also possible to register codecs as replacements for existing codecs.
 This might be useful for providing specialized implementations, such as GPU-based codecs.
 In case of